apptainer/apptainer-userdocs/environment_and_metadata.rst

  Container Metadata
 ********************

-Each {Singularity} container has metadata describing the container, how it was built, etc. This metadata includes the definition file used to build the container and labels, which are specific pieces of information set automatically or explicitly when the container is built.
+Each {Project} container has metadata describing the container, how it was built, etc. This metadata includes the definition file used to build the container and labels, which are specific pieces of information set automatically or explicitly when the container is built.

-{Singularity} container default labels are represented using the `rc1 Label Schema <http://label-schema.org/rc1/>`_.
+{Project} container default labels are represented using the `rc1 Label Schema <http://label-schema.org/rc1/>`_.

 .. _sec:labels: